Students of Humanity

 More important than the political issues that separate one group from another is the world we create as we work together.
 Ethical leaders should primarily seek greater cohesion of the people they lead, rather than advancing one ideology over another.
 Sadly, some use the pedestal of their office to enhance divides and magnify fears, uniting majorities to oppress the minority.
 This is the corruption that destroys people.

 The same principle applies to relationships on a smaller scale.
 The goal isn’t to get as much as possible at great cost to the partner.
 Ultimately, this path destroys trust, and builds resentments.
 The relationship flourishes when seen as a whole, respecting both parties wants and needs, seeking win-win solutions whenever possible, and compromising when differences can’t be mutually resolved.
 This approach, overtime, satisfies more needs for both participants in the relationship.

-I don't like the concept of tolerating differences; I much prefer embracing differences.
+I don't like the concept of tolerating Toleration differences; I much prefer embracing differences.
 We spend too much time debating with closed minds, unwilling to expand views beyond our silly little selves.
 Even suggesting there are alternative views will send the diehard into a tizzy.
 Life is complex.
-Usually multiple views are because an issue has significant trade-offs without a clearly defined “better’ way.
+Life is a Complex Problem Usually multiple views are because an issue has significant trade-offs without a clearly defined "better" way.
 But in the angry exchange of words, we blind ourselves to those hurt by following one path over the another.
 We pretend that one political view benefits all; when usually there are clear winners and losers.